Pathfinder Discovery Networks for Neural Message Passing: Preliminaries

 \textbf{Notation.} We assume that we have a set of vertices $V$, and $D$ graphs defined on these vertices described by $\mathcal{G}_1,\dots,\mathcal{G}_D$ with respective edge sets $E_1,\dots,E_D$.
 These graphs can be represented as $|V| \times |V|$ adjacency matrices which are respectively denoted by $\widetilde{\textbf{A}}_1, \dots , \widetilde{\textbf{A}}_D$.
 We assume that nodes have generic vertex features.
 For the whole set $V$, these features are described by a feature matrix $\textbf{X} \in \mathbb{R}^{|V| \times F}$, where $F$ is the number of features.
 In addition, for each node we have a target that we want to predict.
 For the whole set $V$, the targets are defined as a $|V| \times C$ binary matrix, where $C$ is the number of node classes.
 Our goal is to predict the target class matrix using the graphs and the node features.

-\textbf{Multiplex graphs and learning.} This problem setup can be framed as node classification with a \textit{weighted multiplex graph} \citep{menichetti2014weighted} which has no inter-layer edges.
+\textbf{Multiplex graphs and learning.} This problem setup can be framed as node classification with a \textit{weighted multiplex graph} \citep{menichetti2014weighted} which has no inter-layer edges (Figure \ref{subfig:multiples}).
 Unlike heterogeneous graphs, multiplex graphs operate on a single node type.
 Current approaches to learning from multiplex graphs only generalize neighbourhood based embeddings to accommodate a multiplex setting \cite{matsuno2018mell,zhang2018scalable}.
 In these approaches, a separate node embedding is learned for each graph (or each layer in the multiplex graph); these embeddings are concatenated to form the node representations.
-This approach is limited as the node embeddings are only transductive.
-These models do not generalize from one multiplex graph to another.
-Further, these approaches are expensive, as node level embeddings must be calculated for each graph separately.
+These approaches have two limitations.
+First, the node embeddings are transductive so the models do not generalize from one graph to another.
+Second, these approaches are expensive, as node level embeddings must be calculated for each graph separately.

 \textbf{Graph convolutions.} The traditional setting of spectral graph convolutional networks \cite{kipf2017semi} has a single graph $\mathcal{G}$ and a corresponding adjacency matrix $\textbf{A}$.
 In the forward pass of the spectral model the degree normalized adjacency matrix $ \textbf{D}^{-1/2} \textbf{A} \textbf{D}^{-1/2} $ is used to propagate the hidden node representations.
 These hidden representations are obtained by multiplying the feature matrix $\textbf{X}$ by a trainable $F \times d$ weight matrix $\textbf{W}$.
 Finally, the aggregated representations are transformed by $\sigma(\cdot)$ an elementwise non-linearity just as in Equation \eqref{eq:basic_gcn_layer} which describes the whole forward pass.